gwarf/dotfiles/README.md

 This is mainly random notes and pointers to source of inspiration.

-This is very early work, some important tasks are pending:
+This is work-in-progress, some important tasks are pending:

 - [ ] Try to understand what I'm doing :)
 - [ ] Read [Practical Nix Flakes](https://serokell.io/blog/practical-nix-flakes)
 - [ ] Finalise mail configuration
-- [ ] Finalise fish configuration
 - [ ] Finalise neovim configuration
 - [ ] Finalise neomutt/mutt configuration
 - [ ] Unlock gnome keyring on login